 You can make your own filters of your results by clicking on the button “Results filter”.

-Lists are a great way how to save your time and make your work effective.
-Lists allow you to keep and categorize the data.
+Lists are a great way how to save your time and make keyword research effective.
+They allow you to keep and categorize the data.

 Example: Your website consists of many categories or you have more websites, each with a different business field, etc. Lists will help you to keep the results in a clean and instantly usable form.